List of Jeeves characters: Tom Travers

 Thomas "Tom" Portarlington Travers is a recurring fictional character in the Jeeves stories.
 He is the husband of Dahlia Travers and thus Bertie Wooster's uncle.
 Travers, known to Bertie as Uncle Tom, made a fortune doing business in the Far East.
-Although reluctant to part with money, especially for income tax, he provides the funds for her rarely profitable magazine Milady's Boudoir, which he refers to as "Madame's Nightshirt".
+Although reluctant to part with money, especially for income tax, he provides the funds for his wife’s rarely profitable magazine Milady's Boudoir, which he refers to as "Madame's Nightshirt".
 Travers also suffers from severe digestion problems, which are only allayed by the cooking of his French chef Anatole.
 Tom Travers's hobby is collecting old silver, in which his biggest rival is Sir Watkyn Bassett.
 Their rivalry forms a major part of the plot of The Code of the Woosters, in which they are both seeking to purchase a rare eighteenth-century cow creamer.

 In addition to being mentioned in many stories, Uncle Tom appears in "Clustering Round Young Bingo", Right Ho, Jeeves, and Jeeves and the Feudal Spirit.
 Bertie gets a letter from him in Aunts Aren't Gentlemen.